Skip to main content

 The Arms Trade Litigation Monitor

-The Arms Trade Litigation Monitor tracks and documents litigation and other legal interventions against arms exports.
-To date, the main focus has been on arms supplies linked with the armed conflict and humanitarian crisis in Yemen.
-On this site, you can find detailed information about the background and progress of each case, access and download all related court documents, read expert opinion and analysis, and explore common challenges faced across the cases.
+The Arms Trade Litigation Monitor (ATLM) tracks and documents litigation and other legal interventions against arms exports.
+To date, the main focus has been on arms supplies linked with the armed conflicts and humanitarian crises in Yemen and Palestine.
+On this site, you can find detailed information about the background and progress of each case, access and download all related court documents, read expert opinions and analyses, and explore common challenges faced across the cases.

 Latest developments